 What parts of the body can be examined?

-At the AIWA Clinic, we perform magnetic resonance imaging on:
+At AIWA Clinic we perform magnetic resonance imaging for:

 Head and brain

 Bones and joints, soft tissues